pstadler/flightplan/README.md

 ## What's planned?

 - Add possibility to define a `sudoUser` per host with `briefing()`.
-- Add a simple interface for file transport to remote hosts (e.g. `rsync`).
 - Tests will be implemented with upcoming releases.
 A part of this will be driven by bug reports.

 [npm-url]: https://npmjs.org/package/flightplan